1967 Football League Cup final: Background

 It was decided at a Football Association Council meeting on 26 September 1966 to host the League Cup at Wembley Stadium for the first time.
 The final had previously been decided over two legs, but the move to Wembley coincided with a change in format to a single leg final.
 Albion were the defending champions and were aiming to become the first team to retain the Cup.
 The winner of the League Cup typically went on to play in the Inter-Cities Fairs Cup.
 Albion were still in the competition at the time of the final, although they had recently lost 3–0 to Bologna in the first leg of the third round.

 Queens Park Rangers's strip for the final was all-white, instead of their normal white and blue hoops.
-West Browmwich Albion wore their away strip, which was all-red.
+West Bromwich Albion wore their away strip, which was all-red.
 Each team's supporters did not have a limit on the number of tickets they were allowed to purchase.
 This was despite a limit of 15,000 for FA Cup finals which were also held at Wembley.
 A crowd of nearly 100,000 was expected to be inside the stadium, although only highlights were to be shown on television.